 - Tanaka Vercher, Councilmember, Nashville and Davidson County, Tenn.

 - Dr. Estella Edwards Shabazz, Alderwoman, Savannah, Ga.

 Region 20 (Calif.)

-- Larry James Moody, Mayor, East Palo Alto, Calif.
+- Larry James Moody, Councilmember, East Palo Alto, Calif.

 Administered by the National League of Cities, the NBC-LEO Foundation, Inc. has as its mission to support and conduct non-partisan research, technical assistance, training, and educational and informational activities and programs to advance African American political participation at the local level, promote municipal employment of African Americans, and develop positive perceptions about government by African American citizens.